Engin-Boot/get-started/look-forward.md

 - Submit your best effort
 - Precision is more valuable than correctness.

-This way, your failures will help you succeed.
+> This way, your failures will help you succeed.

+- Form an opinion first
 - Seek reviews
+- Build on ideas

+> This way, your opinion will count

 - Make _reasonable_ assumptions

 ### Don't

 - Don't copy someone else's work.
-Don't do it.
+Always contribute.
 - Don't do it all in the last moment.
+Take the first run quickly.

 ### The comment is on the code